Assessments overview

-In this article: The three types of assignments you can add to your Ruzuku course — quizzes, polls, and open-ended assignments — what each one does, and when to use them.
+In this article: The three types of assessments you can add to your Ruzuku course — quizzes, polls, and open-ended assignments — what each one does, and when to use them.
+All Plans

 Lessons teach.
-Assignments help students put what they learned into practice.
+Assessments help students put what they learned into practice.

 They also give you a window into how students are doing.
 If half your students are getting a quiz question wrong, that tells you the lesson might need a clearer explanation.
 If students are writing thoughtful open-ended responses, you know the material is landing.

-Every assignment you create lives inside a specific lesson.
+Every assessment you create lives inside a specific lesson.
 Students see it below the lesson content and submit their responses right there — no separate platform, no extra logins.

-Ruzuku gives you three types of assignments to work with.
+Ruzuku gives you three types of assessments to work with.
 Each one serves a different purpose.

 Quizzes